ZelzerLab/3D-MAPs/README.md

 This step is not required if the input data is already aligned or if you do not want to produce a spatial profile along a specific axis.

-Here we perform registration of growth plates based on an eigenvector matrix.
+Here we perform registration of growth plates based on the principal eigenvector of the centroids of the nuclei.

-1. Make sure the following are inside the data\subfolder
+1. Make sure the following are inside the data\subfolder.
+For example, if the data directory name is "Nuclei_and_Cells_DU_S96_m3_mut" then make sure the following files are inside the data\Nuclei_and_Cells_DU_S96_m3_mut

        Tile_coordinates.xlsx